 Prior to his appointment as Director of Athletics, Meyer served as the head coach of the storied Moccasin baseball program from 2001-08, and again from 2010-12.
-Under his guidance, the Moccasins won the 2005 NCAA National Championship, the 10th in program history, and advanced to six NCAA Tournaments.
+Under his guidance, the Moccasins won the 2005 NCAA National Championship, the ninth in program history, and advanced to six NCAA Tournaments.
 Meyer finished his tenure as Florida Southern's baseball coach with a record of 308-139-1, and won at least 40 games in three different seasons.

 During his time as the head baseball coach, Meyer was named as the National, Regional, SSC and Florida Diamond Club Coach of the Year (2005), coached eight all-Americans, more than 20 all-South Region selections, and more than 40 all-Sunshine State Conference honorees.
 Florida Southern had 43 different players drafted during Meyer's time as head coach.
 Prior to his tenure as head coach, Meyer was an assistant coach and recruiting coordinator under legendary Moccasin head coach Chuck Anderson.
 Meyer also spent five seasons as an assistant coach at Valdosta State following a two-year stint as the head coach at Division III Oglethorpe University in Atlanta.